Polaroid Zip Review

 Once the picture is out, you’ll notice that the print isn’t super high quality.
 The resolution is manageable but not very impressive.
 Then again, the paper sizes aren’t very large either.
 Each paper pack gives you sheets of 4 x 6 inches.
 So this flaw is a little less egregious than if the pictures were printed on larger papers.

 In addition, some of the color or contrast changes that you may have made in the app beforehand might come out looking slightly different than you expected.
-You’ll have to experience with the app and its various settings for several test prints before you can safely predict what a picture will look like.
+You’ll have to experiment with the app and its various settings for several test prints before you can safely predict what a picture will look like.

 In general, photos from the Polaroid Zip look a little dark in terms of color and shadow.
 Photos taken in brighter daylight will look better than ones taken with more natural darkness.